sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 methods such as digital signatures or a MAC to verify integrity of the protocol exchange transcript.

+The computational binding properties for KEMs were formalized in [CDM23].
+[CDM23].
+The binding properties of KEMs have implications for their use in protocols and whether those protocols are resilient against re-encapsulation attacks or how KEMs should be integrated into protocols to achieve strong session independence properties, say.

+Re-encapsulation attacks exploit the fact that some KEMs allow the decapsulation of a ciphertext to an output key `k` and then can produce a second ciphertext for a different public key that decapsulates to the same `k`.
+Re-encapsulation attacks in protocols, often known as unknown-key-share attacks, result in two parties computing the same key despite disagreeing on their respective partners.
+This is completely allowed under the IND-CCA security definition.
+To avoid these sorts of attacks, we need to know more about a KEM than just that it’s an IND-CCA-secure KEM: we need to know how it binds its shared secrets to encapsulation keys and ciphertexts.
+This is a thing we didn’t need to think about with Diffie-Hellman, as it was only in weird cases (small-order points, 'non-contributory behavior', etc) that Diffie-Hellman public keys were not tightly bound to the shared secret resulting from the computation, and there was no ciphertext to consider.

+[CDM23] formalized these notions of 'binding properties for KEMs and explored their relations to similar notions like 'robustness' and 'contributivity' in the literature, including describing a spectrum of adversaries with different capabilities, how these notions relate (or imply) each other.
+For a value to 'bind' another value, such as a shared secret K binding an encapsulation key PK, is to uniquely determine it; more formally, "P binds Q" if, for fixed instances of P, there are no collisions in the instances of Q.

+There are different security models of adversaries for these properties: honest (HON), leak (LEAK), and malicious (MAL).
+Honest variants involve key pairs that are correctly output by `KEM.KeyGen()` and not accessible by the adversary, but the adversary has access to a `KEM.Decaps()` oracle.
+Leakage variants have honestly-generated key pairs leaked to the adversary.
+In malicious variants, the adversary can create the key pairs any way they like in addition to the key generation, which is quite strong attacker model.

 # ML-KEM Security Considerations

 This section pertains specifically to ML-KEM, and may not be true of KEMs in